 Welcome to the John Carrell Jenkins Council of the Knights of Columbus!
-We’re located at St. John the Baptist Catholic Church in Front Royal, Virginia.
-We meet on the 2nd and 4th Wednesdays of the month.
+We are affiliated with the St. John the Baptist Roman Catholic Church in Front Royal, Virginia.

 We’re a group of Catholic men dedicated to Charity, Unity, Fraternity, and Patriotism.
 We support our priests, our parish, our community, our families, and each other through a variety of programs.
 If you’re a man over 18 years old, we encourage you to join us!